 Companion animals have been an important part of my life since I was a child, but it wasn’t until there was Boo that I made the connection between the cherished life at my side and the life denied on my dinner plate.
 Boo wasn’t a farm animal; rather, she was an eight year-old Westy who had been rescued and brought to our door by a compassionate veterinarian.
 But over the 1,642 joyous days that remained in her incredible life, Boo taught me through love the value of a life saved.
-I learned about rescues, and in the process, I learned about factory farms.
+I learned about rescues, and in the process, I learned about factory farms, transport trucks, and slaughterhouses.
 And before Boo passed, I promised her I would dedicate the rest of my life to ending the unconscionable suffering of similarly sentient beings.
 Compassion for Farm Animals is my promise to Boo.

 Over 10 years ago, when I was a completely ignorant first time dog owner, my veterinarian told me to roll my puppy onto his back to assert my “dominance.”
 It never felt right, but I did it anyways, and his behavior problems only got worse.
 I started reading and learning more about how dogs actually learn, and as my knowledge grew, I turned towards force-free dog training and became a Certified Professional Dog Trainer.
 Ernie, while still a spunky challenge that keeps me on my toes, has blossomed, and I love our force-free relationship.
 As I have embraced the benefits of living a force-free lifestyle with Ernie and his younger brother Binson, the artificial divide between companion animals and farm animals has become more apparent.
 I am eager to help Compassion for Farm Animals break down that artificial divide and pursue a force-free relationship with all living creatures.